eclipse/upm/docs/naming.md

 Other times this does not.
 Try to pick a generic name so people with a similar sensor can inherit your class if they only have minor changes.
 3. Avoid brand names, often your module can be very generic with little effort
+4. Use only lowercase characters in your file names and folder names.

 ### Doubt